 I have a printable version of the entire 5 post series that you can download when you subscribe below.
 Just enter your e-mail address and click the “DOWNLOAD” button.
-You will need to confirm your subscription in an e-mail you receive in your inbox (double check your spam box if it does not show up in your inbox).
+You will need to confirm your subscription in the e-mail you receive in your inbox (double check your spam box if it does not show up in your inbox).

 Once you have confirmed your subscription, you will receive the download automatically to your computer.
-Double check your downloads folder so you can save it to your computer for future reference.
+Double-check your downloads folder so you can save it to your computer for future reference.

 You can also keep up on all my posts on Pinterest.